 - Time will be provided during New Employee Orientation for completion of paperwork.
 If you are not scheduled for New Employee Orientation on your first day of work, please be sure to complete the above paperwork on your first day.

 - Sign up for your NetID.
 Your GW NetID is a single username, with a corresponding password, that gives you access to the MyGW Portal, wireless networks, GW email, and other GW systems.
+Please claim your GW NetID as soon as you receive your GW ID, even if your I-9 Form remains incomplete.

 - Obtain a GWorld card (employee ID card) from the GWorld office.
 New Employees will be able to obtain GWorld cards during New Employee Orientation.